approov/approov-service-alamofire/README.md

 ### Network Retry Options
 The `ApproovInterceptor` class implements Alamofire's Interceptor protocol which includes an option to invoke a retry attempt in case the original request failed.
 We do not implement the retry option in `ApproovInterceptor`, but if you require implementing one, you should mimic the contents of the `adapt()` function and perhaps add some logic regarding retry attempts.
 See an example [here](https://github.com/Alamofire/Alamofire/blob/master/Documentation/AdvancedUsage.md#adapting-and-retrying-requests-with-requestinterceptor).

-### Network Delegate
-Unfortunately we do not support network delegates in Alamofire.
-If you wish to use a network delegate and do not mind using apple's URLSession interface, we can offer an `ApproovURLSession` integration that does support network delegates.

 ### ApproovTrustManager
 The `ApproovSession` object handles internally the creation of a default `AproovTrustManager`, if one is not provided during initialization.
 The `AproovTrustManager` then sets the mapping between hosts and evaluators internally.
 If you wish to use different evaluators for hosts not protected by Approov, you can initialize the `ApproovTrustManager` like so: